The Australian Fencing Circuit (AFC) includes age-specific championship events for men and women in foil, epee and sabre.

 For other events, the AFF will award medals as follows:

-- for events with four or more competitors, a gold medal will be awarded;
+- for events with four or five competitors, a gold and silver medal will be awarded;

-- for events with eight or more competitors, then additionally a silver and two equal bronze medals will be awarded
+- for events with six or more competitors, then additionally two equal bronze medals will be awarded

 For Veterans events, additional awards relate to age categories: